mliew21396/remote-work-u3/week-8/1-intro-to-databases/README.md

 ## Release 4: One-to-Many Schema

-In the 1995 Teen Comedy *Clueless*, Cher (the main character) had a lot of outfits, and an entire software program to help her create them.
+In the 1995 Teen Comedy *Clueless*, Cher (the main character) had a lot of outfits, and an entire software program to help her decide what to wear.
 Make a simple schema design in [SQL Designer](https://socrates.devbootcamp.com/sql) to include `persons` and `outfits` tables.
 Create at least 4 fields (with general types**) for each table.
 One of the fields in the `persons` table should refer to the `id` in the `outfits` table.
-You may want to reference the [conventions.md](conventions.md) file to read about database naming conventions.
+You should reference the [conventions.md](conventions.md) file to read about database naming conventions.

 When you finish, take a screen shot of your schema design, upload it into the imgs directory and include it inline in your [my_solution.md](my_solution.md) file.